 - Upon expiration of the lease the lessee shall deposit or purchase physical gold through the SGE to repay the gold.
 Corresponding physical gold will be transferred from the lessee’s SGE bullion account to the commercial bank’s bullion account.
 Leasing fees involved will be settled in currency.
 At this point, the lease is completed.

-First, I would like to insert a comment supplementing the PBOC’s description of gold leasing in the Chinese domestic gold market.
+I would like to insert a comment supplementing the PBOC’s description of gold leasing in the Chinese domestic gold market.
 In the paper it says:

 “After verification, the SGE shall transfer the commercial bank’s gold from its SGE bullion account to the lessee’s SGE bullion account.
 The lessee can now trade the physical gold that it has leased or withdrawal the gold from vaults.”

 My source at ICBC’s precious metals trading desk told me ICBC has little gold of itself for leasing, most of the gold lend out is sourced from third parties.
 These parties are either SGE members or overseas banks that supply gold through the Chinese OTC market.
-ICBC operates in the lease market as an intermediary by connecting supply and demand, it can lease from international banks or local gold owners with SGE Bullion Account and lend the gold to miners, jewelers or speculators.
+ICBC operates in the lease market as an intermediary by connecting supply and demand, it can lease from international banks or local gold owners with an SGE Bullion Account and lend the gold to miners, jewelers or speculators.
 My suspicion is that the international gold lease rate is lower than the Chinese gold lease rate, which can attract gold from the international market into the Chinese domestic gold market.

 The Chinese lease market in short: in China all gold leases are settled through the SGE (there can be an off-SGE lease market, but it would be highly illiquid).
-Both lessor (lender) and lessee are required to have an SGE Account.
+Both lessor (lender) and lessee (borrower) are required to have an SGE Account.
 If a lease is agreed between two parties gold is transferred from one SGE Bullion Account to the other, when the lease comes due the gold is returned.
 At SGE level it’s as simple as that.

 There is a big difference between jewelers that lease gold in contrast to miners and speculators.
 Jewelers lease gold because they need physical gold for fabrication; miners and speculators lease gold because they are seeking cheap funds, they will always sell spot the leased gold (without withdrawing the metal) at the SGE to use the proceeds.
 Why would a speculator withdrawal the metal?

 Therefor, if SGE withdrawals capture leased gold this is for genuine jewelry fabrication that eventually ends up at retail level.
 When a jeweler needs to repay the lease it simply buys gold at the SGE to subsequently transfer it from its SGE Bullion Account to the lessor’s SGE Bullion Account.
 It’s not likely a jeweler would buy gold off-SGE to repay a lease, which then would need to be refined into newly cast bars by an SGE approved refiner to enter the SGE vaults.
-Gold leasing by jewelers can inflate SGE withdrawals but not so much supply to the SGE.
+Gold leasing by jewelers can increase SGE withdrawals (for genuine gold business) but not so much supply to the SGE.

 In a report the World Gold Council (WGC) released in April 2014, China’s gold market: progress and prospects, it was stated: